 It is a known and accepted fact in the business community that integrating the existing infrastructure with an advanced ERP system will generate favorable results in streamlined operations and an increase in revenue.
 According to global ERP stats

-- Businesses experienced more than 46% reduction in operational costs
+- Businesses experienced more than a 46% reduction in operational costs

 - Within an initially projected timeline, 85% of the companies were able to achieve their anticipated ROI.

-- Businesses were able to reduce their cost in IT by 40%, in inventory management by 38%, with a 35% reduction in cycle time with the ERP system.
+- Businesses were able to reduce their cost in IT by 40%, inventory management by 38%, and a 35% reduction in cycle time with the ERP system.

 The above-mentioned market data demonstrates the advantages of Enterprise Resource Planning.
 However, integrating the ERP software framework into your existing infrastructure can cost you a significant amount.